kristofer/memo/ARCHITECTURE.md

 # Memo Application Architecture

-This document outlines the architectural structure of the Memo CLI application after refactoring to implement clean separation of concerns and the Command Pattern.
+This document outlines the architectural structure of the Memo CLI application (a version of Future-Proof-Notes) after refactoring to implement clean separation of concerns and the Command Pattern.

 ## Overall Architecture